cameronconway3/OOP-game-show-app/README.md

 # techdegree-project-4
 Full Stack JavaScript Techdegree - Project 4 - OOP Game Show App

+I would like my project to be rejected if I do not meet the Exceeds Expectations Requirements

 CSS Changes